dbblumenthal/gedlib/README.md

 ##### D. B. Blumenthal, N. Boria, J. Gamper, S. Bougleux, and L. Brun. &ldquo;Comparing heuristics for graph edit distance computation&rdquo;, VLDB J. 2019

-In order to reproduce the experiments reported in this paper, install GEDLIB with the option `--tests vldbj2019`.
+In order to reproduce the experiments reported in this paper, install GEDLIB with the options `--tests vldbj2019` and `--gurobi <GUROBI_ROOT>`.
 After installation, open a shell and execute the following commands:

 ```sh
 $ cd <GEDLIB_ROOT>/tests/vldbj2019/bin